-VR Slider
+VR Slider¶

-The MAGESSlider script is responsible for creating a VR interactive Slider with ease.
 The MAGES SDK provides an already configured generic VR Slider Prefab, but the VR Slider component is easily modifiable to meet any developer’s need.

 Below there are tutorials not only on how to use the default Slider Prefab included in the MAGES SDK, but also how to create one yourself and customize it according to your likings.

-Using the existing VR Slider Prefab
+Using the existing VR Slider Prefab¶

 In order to use the default VRSliderExample Prefab, found in Packages → com.oramavr.mages → Runtime → MAGES → SDKAddons → VRSlider → Prefabs, simply drag and drop it in your scene.

 The Slider should now be working and be interactable both with the ray and the hands.
-In order to get/set the slider’s value you can read/write the float sliderValue variable of the MAGESSlider script.

 Warning

-The float sliderValue variable of the MAGESSlider script must be a value from 0 to 1.
+script must be a value from 0 to 1.

 Note